DV

 What is the difference between HDV and VYM?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks FTSE High Dividend Yield Index.
 They are issued by iShares and Vanguard respectively.

 Can I hold both HDV and VYM?